 Council is committed to achieving equitable access and inclusion, so that everyone can use public facilities, participate in Council programs and receive full benefits from Council services.

-Provides up-to-date information about community organisations who provide services to the Brisbane City Council community.
+Find information on Council grants aimed at building capacity and resilience within communities, as well as links to community organisations who provide services to the Brisbane City Council community.

 Disability parking permits are issued and maintained by the Department of Transport and Main Roads.

 Find information on accessibility features at Council facilities and venues including libraries, parks, community halls, swimming pools and City Hall.